 • psychomotor agitation, convulsive syndrome, drowsiness, depressive reactions, psychosis, disorientation;

-• violation of acid-base balance and electrolyte balance, a decrease in the content of proteins in the blood due to their excretion by the kidneys, fluctuations in blood sugar levels, leukocytosis, hemolysis of red blood cells;
+• disturbance of acid-base balance and electrolyte balance, decrease in protein content in the blood due to their excretion by the kidneys, fluctuations in blood sugar levels, leukocytosis, hemolysis of red blood cells;

 • sweating, fever;

-• allergic reactions - bronchospasm, urticaria, itching, anaphylactic shock, angioedema, chills;
+• allergic reactions- bronchospasm, urticaria, itching, anaphylactic shock, Quincke's edema, chills;

-• change of consciousness - stupor, delirium, hallucinations;
+• change in consciousness – stupor, delirium, hallucinations;

-For information on how general anesthesia affects the patient's health, see this video:
+To learn how general anesthesia affects a patient’s health, watch this video:

 Negative consequences for women

-The inhalation method is convenient when urgent delivery is necessary for health reasons, the depth of anesthesia is easy to adjust.
-Inhalation of the gas mixture is usually well tolerated - rarely there are circulatory disorders in the mother and fetus.
-Negative features include:
+The inhalation method is convenient when urgent delivery is necessary for life-saving reasons; the depth of anesthesia is easy to regulate.
+Inhalation of the gas mixture is usually well tolerated - circulatory disorders rarely occur in the mother and fetus.
+TO negative characteristics relate:

-• the risk of vomiting and blockage of the respiratory tract by vomit in a woman in labor;
+• risk of vomiting and vomit blockage respiratory tract in a woman in labor;

 • the appearance of inflammation of the bronchi and lung tissue (more often in the presence of ether in the mixture);

-Hypoxia in a child can manifest itself only by 2-3 years in the form of attention deficit disorder, hyperactivity, speech development disorders, and muscle reflexes.
+Hypoxia in a child can manifest itself only by 2–3 years of age in the form of attention deficit disorder, hyperactivity, speech development disorders, and muscle reflexes.

-Anesthesia during childbirth is used according to strict indications in situations where the pain syndrome can cause a state of shock.
-Insisting on anesthesia due to psychological unpreparedness for childbirth means endangering not only your health, but also the nervous system of the unborn child.
-The choice of means and methods of anesthesia should be carried out by a specialist, taking into account all risk factors.
+Pain relief during childbirth is used according to strict indications in situations where pain can cause state of shock.
+To insist on anesthesia because you are psychologically unprepared for childbirth means endangering not only your health, but also the nervous system of the unborn child.
+The choice of anesthetic agents and methods should be made by a specialist, taking into account all risk factors.

 General anesthesia: consequences for men

-In medicine, it is not customary to share the unpleasant consequences after general anesthesia by the patient's gender, but scientists have proven that for men it can cause problems in their sexual life.
-It is not sexual desire that decreases, but potency - erectile dysfunction is diagnosed.
-Especially often this happens in men of the older age group, when there are already signs of a natural decrease in sexual activity.
+In medicine it is not customary to separate unpleasant consequences after general anesthesia depending on the gender of the patient, but scientists have proven that for men it can cause problems in their sexual life.
+It is not the sexual desire that decreases, but the potency - erectile dysfunction is diagnosed.
+This happens especially often in men of the older age group, when there are already signs of a natural decline in sexual activity.

-After general anesthesia, problems in the endocrine system can also be noted - the production of male hormones decreases.
-True, this is considered an exception and can be recorded with frequent surgical interventions or against the background of existing endocrine diseases.
+After general anesthesia, problems in endocrine system– the production of male hormones decreases.
+True, this is considered an exception and can be recorded during frequent surgical interventions or against the background of existing endocrine diseases.

 The effect of anesthesia on the human body: consequences

-The consequences for the human body after anesthesia are directly related to the action of drugs:
+The consequences for the human body after anesthesia are directly related to the effect of the drugs:

-• Nausea- most often noted immediately after leaving the narcotic sleep, it is short-lived, does not require the use of drugs.
-It may be accompanied by vomiting, but only if the preparation for the operation was carried out with violations (for example, the patient ate food immediately before the manipulations).
+• Nausea– most often observed immediately after emerging from narcotic sleep, it is short-lived, and does not require the use of medications.
+It may be accompanied by vomiting, but only if the preparation for the operation was carried out with violations (for example, the patient ate food immediately before the manipulation).

-• Pain in the throat when swallowing and talking - can be intermittent or constant, persist from 2 hours to several days.
-It is accompanied by severe dryness in the oral cavity and a strong feeling of thirst.
+• Pain in the throat when swallowing and talking - can be periodic or constant, lasting from 2 hours to several days.
+Accompanied by severe dryness in the mouth and a strong feeling of thirst.

-• Shaking of the whole body or tremor of the limbs- lasts no more than 30 minutes, is associated with impaired conduction of nerve impulses.
-The problem is solved with warm clothes, a blanket - the patient needs to warm up corny.
+• Whole body tremors or limb tremors– lasts no more than 30 minutes, is associated with conduction disturbances nerve impulses.
+The problem is solved with warm clothes, a blanket - the patient simply needs to warm up.

-• General weakness, dizziness, faintness- associated with a decrease in blood pressure after recovery from anesthesia.
-If such a pathological condition persists for 2 days after the operation, then you should seek help from your doctor - perhaps there is a dehydration factor.
+• General weakness, dizziness, faintness– associated with a decrease in blood pressure after recovery from anesthesia.
+If such a pathological condition persists for 2 days after surgery, then you should seek help from your doctor - there may be a dehydration factor.

-• Itchy skin- present throughout the body, can be strong and uncontrollable.
+• Itchy skin– present throughout the body, can be strong and uncontrollable.
 This is how the body reacts to anesthetic drugs, but it can also be a manifestation of a powerful allergy.
-In order to avoid the development of serious complications in the form of anaphylactic shock, Quincke's edema, you need to report the problem to the doctor - you will need to undergo a short course of therapy with antihistamines.
+To avoid development serious complications in the form of anaphylactic shock, Quincke's edema, you need to report the problem to your doctor - you will need to undergo a short course of therapy with antihistamines.

-• Pain in the back, muscles- a consequence of an uncomfortable posture during the operation, they are symmetrical, they can disturb 2-3 days of the recovery period.
-Most often, such consequences are observed when using the Ditilin anesthetic, which is suitable for emergency surgery without first cleaning the stomach from food.
+• Pain in the back and muscles– a consequence of an uncomfortable posture during the operation, they are symmetrical, and may bother you for 2-3 days during the recovery period.
+Most often, such consequences are observed when using the anesthetic Ditilin, which is suitable for emergency surgery without first clearing the stomach of food.

 Watch this video about the dangers of anesthesia: